CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_flex_util_physical_drive.html.markdown

 # Data Source: intersight_storage_flex_util_physical_drive
 Storage Flex Util Physical Drive.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_storage_flex_util_physical_drive.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `block_size`:(string) Block size of the FlexUtil Physical drive.
 * `capacity`:(string) Capacity of the FlexUtil Physical drive.